ikk23/reaction-diffusion/README.md

 ## Still need to:

 * Re-run the cluster jobs with a lower range of *a* values (first minimize |delta - 0| based on the corrected delta equation)
+  + We *don't* want the value of a that *minimizes* delta, we want the value of *a* that minimizes |delta|.
+Doing the former could cause you to select the most negative delta.